 "It may well require that we put away half-measures.
 We cannot hope to renew society if society cannot detect a difference in the way Catholics marry, raise their families, conduct their businesses or serve in government.
 In other words, we can never hope to renew society unless we ourselves are committed to renewal in our own lives.
 And we can never hope to renew society as long as we find ways to accommodate social values that are fundamentally opposed to the values of the Gospel."

 In a nutshell, Community Organizing is a method for people to join together to gain power for the attainment of mutual goals in their neighborhood, city, etc. This sounds like a wonderful idea.
 Unfortunately, most community organizers hold to a "progressive" political ideology that is considerably "left of center", and have brought their politics into the church.

-We believe that the American leaders of the Catholic Church (bishops, cardinals, and priests) have been assaulted (and in some cases co-opted) by politicians and secularists, and have compromised on many issues that have negatively affected our Church and our Country.
+We believe that the leaders of the Catholic Church in America (bishops, cardinals, and priests) have been assaulted (and in some cases co-opted) by politicians and secularists, and have compromised on many issues that have negatively affected our Church and our Country.
 When Catholic institutions, or politicians who claim to be Catholic, openly embrace positions contrary to the Church's teachings millions are left confused as to what the truth is.
 The Catholic Church must hold to the Truth.
 The Truth must be found and told.
 We will strive to attain the Truth to our dying breath.
 We will be supportive of our Church and Her hierarchy, and we will pray for Her, for God's guidance to those on both sides of this issue, and for our country.
 Please join us in prayer and in taking a stand on this issue.